Treats and prevents seizures.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding or if you have kidney disease, liver disease, blood or bone marrow problems, bone problems (such as osteoporosis), heart failure, low blood pressure, lymph node problem (such as lymphadenopathy), an enzyme problem (such as porphyria), or diabetes.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, diabetes, heart disease, low blood pressure, or porphyria.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects: